drj11/zontem0/discussion.md

 data when the station has no data in a particular reference period [HANSENLEBEDEFF1987].
-ZONTEM, because it combines all stations in a zone, is able to make use of a large fraction of the data available in GHCN-M. In its present configuration, ZONTEM requires that meteorological stations have 20 years of overlap when combining their records.
-Given this restriction, a metereological station must have at least 20 years of data to be used by ZONTEM, and ZONTEM uses all of the meteorological stations that have 20 years of data (since 1880).
+ZONTEM, because it combines all stations in a zone, is able to make use of a large fraction of the data available in GHCN-M. ZONTEM makes uses of all meteorological stations that have at least 20 years of data (since 1880).